-The standards of this Redevelopment Plan shall supersede the zoning provisions of the Flemington Borough Land Development Ordinance.
+This 2021 Union Hotel Redevelopment Plan Amendment #2 shall also supersede the zoning provisions of the Flemington Borough Land Development Ordinance.
 However, where the regulations and standards of the Redevelopment Plan are silent, the standards of the Land Development Ordinance shall apply to the redevelopment area as permitted by N.J.S.A.
 40A:12A-7.a(2).
 Notwithstanding, the design standards in the Borough's Historic District Review Ordinance, Section 1631.B-J., shall not apply.